Stage design drawings (2022-2025)

 Adolphe Appia, Espace rythmique: Le plongeur, premiere 1892, SAPA Foundation

-Cataloging and communication of valuable stage design drawings
+Cataloguing and dissemination of valuable stage design drawings

-The SAPA Foundation owns a comprehensive collection of around 7000 stage design drawings.
-The so-called designs by artists in the fields of stage, costumes and visual arts not only served as models for realized and unrealized stage productions, they also illustrate theoretical and conceptual reflections on stage practice.
-The collection focuses on the period from 1895 to the 1970s and is still growing today.
-The most famous representatives are Adolphe Appia, Roman Clemens, Caspar Neher, Max Sulzbachner and Karl Walser, with the most recent additions being the holdings of Jean-Claude Maret and Annelies Corrodi.
+The SAPA Foundation holds a comprehensive collection of approximately 7 000 stage design drawings.
+These so-called designs by artists in the fields of stage, costume and visual art served not only as templates for realised and unrealised stage productions; they also illuminate theoretical and conceptual reflections on stage practice.
+The collection focuses primarily on the period from 1895 to the 1970s and continues to grow today.
+The most renowned figures include Adolphe Appia, Roman Clemens, Caspar Neher, Max Sulzbachner and Karl Walser; the most recent additions comprise holdings by Jean-Claude Maret and Annelies Corrodi.

-We would like to thank the following foundations for their generous support:
+We extend our thanks to the following foundations for their generous support:

-Burgergemeinde Bern, Ernst Göhner Stiftung, Kulturstiftung der Gebäudeversicherung Bern (GVB), Stiftung Pro Scientia et Arte, Ruth & Arthur Scherbarth Stiftung, Claire Sturzenegger-Jeanfavre Stiftung
+Burgergemeinde Bern, Ernst Göhner Foundation, Cultural Foundation of the Bern Building Insurance (GVB), Pro Scientia et Arte Foundation, Ruth & Arthur Scherbarth Foundation